Blog

 External Threats vs. Internal Threats in Cybersecurity

-6 minute read
+8 minute read

-External threats are risks that originate outside the network, taking in public-facing forums and world events.
+External threats in cybersecurity are risks that originate outside the network, taking in public-facing forums and world events.
 Hence, external cybersecurity can be defined as, “the orchestration of humans and machine intelligence to discover and disrupt threats beyond the corporate perimeter.”
 We all know there is no such thing as a security perimeter anymore, but the corporate enterprise has its bounds.
 Beyond those lie risks to data, people, domains, apps, and the brand at large.
 These risks are lurking on malicious domains, in social media apps, and on the open web, in emails as phishing attempts, and as attack chatter on the Deep and Dark Web, to name a few vectors.
 The perpetrators?
 Hacktivists, cybercriminals, nation-states, and geo-political dissidents.
 The list goes on.

 Do you see how hard it would be to “catch” all these threats with traditional enterprise-bound tools?
 An XDR tool, for all its power and use, cannot search back-alley channels of Tor to proactively scope out percolating danger.
-SIEMS and firewalls, and SOAR tools cannot reach LinkedIn and remove sensitive data that’s been posted by an unwitting employee or protect an executive’s account from being impersonated.
+SIEMS and firewalls, and SOAR tools cannot reach LinkedIn and remove sensitive data that’s been posted by an unwitting employee, or protect an executive’s account from being impersonated.
 And yet those threats are out there, and someone has to account for them.
 Saying your security tools don’t reach far enough may be true, but it won’t be any consolation when your organization falls prey to an external blind-spot attack.

 Internal threats include ransomware and malware threats, C2 commands, viruses and exploited vulnerabilities, cross-site scripting exploits, and signature-based threats.
 They can also be part of broader schemes of cybercriminal science and require AI-driven solutions to ferret them out.
 The differentiating factor is the fact that they are found and fought by enterprise security tools within the bounds of the company’s digital ecosystem.